Gamze1314/OceanCargo-App/README.md

 To generate a secret key, run below code in the terminal:

-* python -c 'immport os; print('os.urandom(16))
+* python -c 'import os; print('os.urandom(16))

 ### Validation Rules

 Customer Creation:

-Username: Must be 5-10 characters long and unique.
+* Username: Must be 5-10 characters long and unique.
-Email: Must include an '@' symbol.
+* Email: Must include an '@' symbol.
-Customer Type: Must be either 'consignee' or 'forwarder'.
+* Customer Type: Must be either 'consignee' or 'forwarder'.
-Credit Amount: Must be a number, and greater than 20,000.
+* Credit Amount: Must be a number, and greater than 20,000.

 Shipment Booking: